gamesbook/protograf/docs/source/card_deck_introduction.rst

 ------------

 In many cases, the ``Data()`` command will be needed in order to provide settings for the properties of the elements appearing on a card.
+This can be text, but can also be the names of icons, or images filenames, or the names of colors to be used to draw shapes, in the ``Card()`` designs.

-The source of this data can be from places such as: an Excel or CSV file; or a Google sheet.
+The source of the data can be from places such as: an Excel or CSV file;
+or a Google sheet.
 Data can also be stored directly in the script.

 All such data is **column-based** data; the names of the columns will be cross- referenced by the cards; and each data record (the "row of a spreadsheet") effectively correponds to one card of your prototype deck.

-The data will typically include text that needs to appear on cards, but could also include names of colors used to draw shapes, or links to images that will need to be shown on the card.

 Data can also be sub-setted by using some simple filter options.